davidaramant/blog-content/content/post/the-buddhabrot-part-2.md

 * The Buddhabrot needs a lot of points to not look noisy
 * Unlike the normal Mandelbrot visualization, there is not a 1:1 mapping between points and pixels

 A normal Mandelbrot visualization can be done in real-time (or close to it).
 There are lots of fractal viewer programs you can download to play around with it.
-One popular thing to do is to zoom in at incredible magnifications.
-This is feasible because every pixel in the output corresponds to one complex number.
+One popular thing to do is to zoom in at incredible magnifications, which is feasible because every pixel in the output corresponds to one complex number.
 Making a rendering at 1x or 100,000,000x magnification is the same effort (minus any overhead from using an arbitrary-precision data type) - it's the same number of pixels, so it's the same number of complex numbers to iterate.

 Not so for the Buddhabrot.
 Because we don't know which starting points will contribute to a particular pixel location, zooming in real-time is not feasible.
-You _can_ estimate which points you should iterate to get an image using technique like the Metropolis-Hastings algorithm, but that's pretty advanced.
+You _can_ estimate which points you should iterate to get an image using technique like the Metropolis-Hastings algorithm, but that's a pretty advanced topic that I haven't delved into much.
 It's actually much conceptually simpler to pre-render a gigantic version of it and zoom in after-the-fact.
+Since we don't know (yet!) where the points are that contribute to a particular pixel, we pick the starting points at random from inside the circle.

 My particular version has the following stats: